gerardog/gsudo/docs/docs/how-it-works.md

 ### Piped mode

-This is a naive mechanism, implemented first more like a proof of concept (that later prooved to be useful).
+This is a naive mechanism, implemented first more like a proof of concept (that later proved to be useful).

-The elevated `PipedProcessHost` runs the command with it's I/O redirected (For example as in `(input) > Elevated Process > (output)`), and sends all I/O to the unelevated via named pipes.
+The elevated `PipedProcessHost` runs the command with its I/O redirected (For example as in `(input) > Elevated Process > (output)`), and sends all I/O to the unelevated via named pipes.

 The `PipedProcessRenderer` captures input and display the output on screen.
-In this mode, keyboard input is managed by the client console (without knowledge of which app you are running), and not by the elevated command/shell, hence <kbd>TAB</kbd> key auto-completition doesn't work.
+In this mode, keyboard input is managed by the client console (without knowledge of which app you are running), and not by the elevated command/shell, hence <kbd>TAB</kbd> key auto-completion doesn't work.
 The user experience is far from ideal.

 The process is created with the elevated Environment Variables.